0

 Nico Froehlich (b.
 1990) is a British photographer who was born and raised in South East London.
-Being both British and a second-generation immigrant, themes such as identity, inclusivity, and diversity are emphasised and celebrated in his work.
+As a British citizen and second-generation immigrant, he emphasises and celebrates themes of identity, inclusivity, and diversity in his work.

 South East London, 2021.